maoosi/spritz.js/README.md

 	breakpoint: 640,
 	mask: 'path/to/sprite-alpha.png',
 	proxy: false,
-	ariaTitle: 'Sprite image',
-	ariaDescription: 'Sprite image used for presentation purpose' })
+	ariaLabel: 'Sprite image used for presentation purpose' })
 ```